Migrate review: Automated energy-switching company

 There are a number of companies that provide a free automated energy-switching service, but Migrate compares more energy providers than any of them.

-You can sign up in two minutes and never have to worry about switching providers again.
+You can sign up in three minutes and never have to worry about switching providers again.

 How does Migrate work?